Edgecoin Achieves Self Reported Market Cap of $212.36 Million (EDGT)

-Edgecoin (EDGT) traded 0% lower against the U.S. dollar during the one day period ending at 23:00 PM E.T. on August 30th.
-During the last seven days, Edgecoin has traded up 0% against the U.S. dollar.
-Edgecoin has a total market capitalization of $212.36 million and $903,305.00 worth of Edgecoin was traded on exchanges in the last day.
-One Edgecoin coin can now be purchased for about $1.00 or 0.00004921 BTC on exchanges.
+Edgecoin (EDGT) traded up 0% against the dollar during the 1-day period ending at 19:00 PM ET on September 2nd.
+During the last week, Edgecoin has traded 0% higher against the dollar.
+Edgecoin has a total market cap of $212.36 million and approximately $3.24 million worth of Edgecoin was traded on exchanges in the last 24 hours.
+One Edgecoin coin can now be bought for $1.00 or 0.00005006 BTC on major exchanges.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.